Coefficient of performance

-The COP usually exceeds 1, especially in heat pumps, because, instead of just converting work to heat (which, if 100% efficient, would be a COP of 1), it pumps additional heat from a heat source to where the heat is required.
-Most air conditioners have a COP of 2.3 to 3.5.
+The COP usually exceeds 1, especially in heat pumps, because instead of converting work to heat (which has a maximum efficiency of 100% or COP of 1), they use work to move existing heat from one place to another.
 Less work is required to move heat than for conversion into heat, and because of this, heat pumps, air conditioners and refrigeration systems can have a coefficient of performance greater than one.
+Most air conditioners have a COP of 3.5 to 5.

+While the Coefficient of Performance is a term commonly used with heat pumps, it is also applicable to any energy system that behaves in a thermodynamically open manner, receiving energy from the local environment, whether it be electromagnetic, electrostatic, or any other viable form.
+The key difference between the dimensionless term efficiency and CoP is that the denominator in the latter is the energy input provided by the user or operator only, to differentiate it from that supplied by the local environment.